PhilippeBekaert/snd-hdspe/README.md

 **Status**

-At this time (November, 29 2021), the driver is work in progress.
+At this time (December, 7 2021), the driver is still work in progress.
-- AES, AIO, AIO Pro, RayDAT and TCO control and PCM capture and playback, and MIDI support is ready for beta testing.
+- AES, AIO, AIO Pro, MADI, RayDAT and TCO control and PCM capture and playback, and MIDI support is ready for beta testing.
-- MADI card support to be done..
 - It is developed on ubuntu studio 20.04 and has only been tested on that distribution so far.
 - Other TODOs: mixer interface, ...